Blog post

 Conclusion

-The integration of Organizational Network Analysis (ONA) in performance conversations is a game-changing approach that can significantly enhance the accuracy and productivity of these discussions.
-By bridging the gap between a manager's perception and the collective network insight, ONA fosters a more nuanced, data-driven, and constructive feedback culture.
+The integration of Organizational Network Analysis (ONA) in performance conversations is a game-changing approach that can significantly improve the accuracy and productivity of these discussions.
+By bridging the gap between a manager's perception and the collective network insight, ONA builds a more nuanced, data-driven, and constructive feedback culture.

 See why forward-thinking enterprises use Confirm to make fairer, faster talent decisions and build high-performing teams.